PepsiCo Breaks Out The Bubbly With $3.2 Billion Deal For SodaStream

 Updated at 12:55 p.m.
 ET

-PepsiCo has announced plans to buy Israel-based fizzy drink maker SodaStream in a deal valued at $3.2 billion.
+PepsiCo has announced plans to buy Israel-based fizzy drink-maker SodaStream in a deal valued at $3.2 billion.

-It's the latest foray into more-healthful offerings for the food and beverage giant, which has has shifted from soft drinks toward products such as juices, hummus and oatmeal.
+It's the latest foray into more-healthful offerings for the food and beverage giant, which has shifted from soft drinks toward products such as juices, hummus and oatmeal.

 "PepsiCo and SodaStream are an inspired match," CEO Indra Nooyi, who has spearheaded the shift toward healthier products, said in a statement Monday.
 She added that SodaStream is in line with the company's "philosophy of making more nutritious products while limiting our environmental footprint."